draftdev/startup-marketing-checklist/tactics/content.md

   - [ ] Pitch the blogs one idea each.
 See what they respond to.
   - [ ] Help promote your posts via social media, email lists, etc.
   - [ ] Reach back out in a month and try another pitch.
 Try to become a "regular"

+- [ ] Write and distribute an eBook.